gatsbyjs/gatsby/docs/docs/adding-page-transitions-with-plugin-transition-link.md

 This guide will cover how to use `gatsby-plugin-transition-link` to animate transitions between pages on your Gatsby site.

-### Overview
+## Overview

 The `TransitionLink` component is a simple way of describing a page transition via props on a Link component.
 It works with many animation libraries, like [react-pose](https://popmotion.io/pose/), [gsap](https://greensock.com/), [animejs](https://animejs.com/), and many others.

-However, note that currently, as the transition is based on link navigation, transitions when navigating with the browser buttons are not supported.
+Note that currently, as the plugin is based on link navigation, transitions when navigating with the browser buttons are not supported.

 For other page transition options, see the [overview on adding page animations](/docs/adding-page-transitions).

-### Setting up
+## Getting started

+First, install the plugin:

 ```shell
 yarn add gatsby-plugin-transition-link